In today’s buyer-empowered world, people are demanding less generic, corporate-driven messaging, and more personal humanised content.

 Doing this will enable you to provide buyers with a perspective on your product or service that goes beyond corporate messaging.
 This also gives your messaging a more “social” feel and help boosts credibility in the process.

-How an integrated platform can help
+How an integrated platform can help content marketing?

 When next you send out pre-purchase, promotional and transactional emails, make sure you integrate product recommendation, rating, and reviews.
 You can also include customised recommendations and product ratings in this kind of promotion.